Databranch-Inc/Databranch-Client-Scripts/!Datto-Ready Claude Scripts/Databranch_ScriptLibrary_ProjectSpec.md

 ---
 > **Project:** Databranch Script Library Modernization
 >
-> **Instructions:** Please review the attached project spec (`Databranch_ScriptLibrary_ProjectSpec.md`) and the standard script template (`Invoke-ScriptTemplate.ps1`) before we begin.
-All standards defined in the spec apply to this script.
+> **Instructions:** Please review the attached project spec (`Databranch_ScriptLibrary_ProjectSpec.md`), the documentation standard (`Databranch_DocumentationSpec.md`), and the standard script template (`Invoke-ScriptTemplate.ps1`) before we begin.
+All standards defined in these files apply to this script.
 You can also reference prior conversations in the Databranch Script Library Claude Project for additional context.
 >
 > Here is the script we will be working on today:
 >